 About George Wiens

-George is a team lead for the population health team in the northeast.
-His background is in tobacco reduction.
+Now retired, George was a team lead for the population health team in the northeast with a background in tobacco reduction.
 A long time resident of Dawson Creek, he has a lifelong curiosity about people and their behaviours.
 This interest carried him to UBC and through a degree in psychology.
 George enjoys working with people, gardening with his wife, cycling in the snow-free season, and flying kites in the spring breeze.
 George retired from Northern Health in May 2014.

 About Reg Wulff

 Reg is a licensing officer with Northern Health and has his BA in Health Science.
 Previously, he worked as a Recreation Therapist with Mental Health and Addictions Services in Terrace as well as a Regional Tobacco Reduction Coordinator.
 Originally from Revelstoke, Reg enjoys the outdoor activities that Terrace offers, like mountain biking and fishing.
 Reg also likes playing hockey, working out and creative writing.
 He is married and has two sons and believes strongly in a work/life balance as family time is important to him.

 About Sandra Wyatt